apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 no running precedent tasks.
 CheckpointCoordinator does the computation atomically at the JobManager side based on the latest states recorded in the execution graph.

-It is also possible that tasks finished before they actually get triggered: when the checkpoint coordinator decides to trigger one task and starts emitting the RPC, it is possible that the task is just finished and reporting the FINISHED status to JobManager.
+There might be race conditions when triggering tasks: when the checkpoint coordinator decides to trigger one task and starts emitting the RPC, it is possible that the task is just finished and reporting the FINISHED status to JobManager.
 In this case, the RPC message would fail and the checkpoint would be aborted.